-In essence, a CDM simplifies data complexity by providing a shared data language for business and analytical applications to use.
+In essence, a Common Data Model simplifies data complexity by providing a shared data language for business and analytical applications to use.
 The CDM is a metadata system, which makes it possible for data and its meaning to be shared across applications and business processes.

 What are industry-specific data models?

 Typically, a CDM enables horizontal consistency for customers’ business data, making it easier for them to create value from that data.
 However, many customers and partners now want solutions and platforms that are tailored to their industry.